Neutron Reconstruction via Blips in Liquid Argon Time Projection Chambers: Simulation

 Most neutrino LArTPC simulation and analysis studies perform final-state particle transport using \texttt{Geant4} implemented within the larger structure of the \texttt{LArSoft} LArTPC analysis framework~\cite{Snider:2017wjd} (see Refs.~\cite{MicroBooNE:2017xvs,MicroBooNE:2018xad,Castiglioni:2020tsu} for useful descriptions).
 Since \texttt{FLUKA} is not directly interfaced with \texttt{LArSoft}, we implemented a scheme to transfer \texttt{FLUKA}-generated particles into \texttt{LArSoft}.
 This transfer is performed at the electron transport phase, with electrons produced but not transported within \texttt{FLUKA}.
 Truncated electrons are instead propagated within \texttt{LArSoft} and \texttt{Geant4}.
 Their initial position, momentum, and energy are used as input conditions for transport within the LAr volume in \texttt{LArSoft}, with information from all primaries and secondaries retained for downstream processing and analysis.
 This approach reduces computational cost while allowing for generation of reconstructed blips in \texttt{LArSoft} with similar data structures for both particle transport paths.

 As a cross-check of the two-stage implementation and as a particle transport systematic exercise, we also perform particle transport in an alternative \texttt{Geant4} setup.
 We use the Bertini cascade model~\cite{Heikkinen:2003sc} to simulate hadron–nucleus interactions at intermediate energies, producing secondary particles such as neutrons.
 Neutrons with energies below 20 MeV are treated using the \texttt{NeutronHP} library~\cite{Plompen:2020due}, a data-driven approach based on evaluated nuclear datasets.
-These cross-check results are presented in detail in the Appendix accompanying this manuscript and are also described in Section~\ref{subsec:neutprop}.
+These cross-check results are presented in detail in the Supplementary Material~\cite{appendix} and are also described in Section~\ref{subsec:neutprop}.